Isaac-Tait/Gatsby-Decap-CMS/content/blog/saturday-horse-camps/index.md

     <p className="mb-2"><span className="font-semibold">Cost:&nbsp;</span>$75 a participant</p>
 </div>

 <p className="my-4">It may be fall, but camp isn’t over!
 One Saturday a month, starting in October, we have a one-day horse camp.
 Each month will feature a different theme, and kids will spend the day improving their riding skills while spending time with our four-hooved friends.
-Click the image above for more information.</p>
+Click the link below to register.</p>
 <hr />

 <div className='text-center mt-4'>